BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 This operation creates a BBS proof, which is a zero-knowledge, proof-of-knowledge, of a BBS signature, while optionally disclosing any subset of the signed messages.
 Note that in contrast to the `ProofGen` operation of [@!I-D.irtf-cfrg-bbs-signatures] (see [Section 3.5.3](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-generation-proofgen)), the `ProofGen` operation defined in this section accepts 2 different lists of messages and disclosed indexes, one for the messages known to the Signer (`messages`) and teh corresponding disclosed indexes (`disclosed_indexes`) and one for the messages committed by the Prover (`committed_messages`) and the corresponding disclosed indexes (`disclosed_commitment_indexes`).

 To Verify a proof however, the Verifier expects only one list of messages and one list of disclosed indexes (see (#proof-verification)).
-This is done to not reveal to the proof Verifier which of the disclosed messages where committed by the Prover and which are known to the Verifier.
-See (#present-and-verify-a-bbs-proof) on how the Prover should combine the disclosed messages and the disclosed indexes in order to present them to the Verifier.
+This is done to avoid revealing which of the disclosed messages where committed by the Prover and which are known to the Verifier.
+To this end, the `BlindProofGen` operation defined in this section, uses the `get_disclosed_data` defined in (#present-and-verify-a-bbs-proof) to combine and return the disclosed messages and the disclosed indexes that the prover should present to the Verifier.

 Lastly, the the operation also expects the `prover_blind` (as returned from the `Commit` operation defined in (#commitment-computation)) and `signer_blind` (as inputted in the `BlindSign` operation defined in (#blind-signature-generation)) values.
 If the BBS signature is generated using a commitment value, then the `prover_blind` returned by the `Commit` operation used to generate the commitment should be provided to the `ProofGen` operation (otherwise the resulting proof will be invalid).